Save the Date

 The new website will go live in Spring 2024 with details of how to find out what’s going on near you

 In London, the Garden Museum will continue to celebrate British Flowers Week with their annual exhibition of floral installations, open this year from Thursday 6 – Monday 10 June where five of the country’s top floral designers will be invited to build showstopping floral installations around the museum using seasonal, British-grown flowers.
-Also, New Covent Garden Flower Market will be hosting daily tours focusing on the market’s wholesalers trading in British flowers and foliage.

 Wendy Paul, Co-Chair of Flowers from the Farm said: “New Covent Garden Flower Market’s work in coordinating British Flowers Week for the past decade has helped put British cut flowers on the map.
 It’s now Flowers from the Farm’s turn to take the campaign forward into its second decade and we cannot wait to get started!
 Today, UK-grown flowers have just 14% of the UK cut flower market.
 We want to change that and we’re looking forward to working together with our friends and colleagues across the industry to ignite a passion for British cut flowers.”